lukemm23/algorithm-notes-js/sorting-files/bubble-sort.md

 ### down fall

-- bubble sort will not quick evaluate but keeps going to finish its whole process even tho sometimes the sorting is already complete unless no swaps detection is implemented
+- bubble sort will not quickly evaluate but keeps going to finish its whole process even tho sometimes the sorting is already complete unless no swaps detection is implemented

 ### most optimized method - implementing noSwaps detection to break out of the loop early when sorting complete.